reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

   `dumpsys media.audio_flinger`

+- You can check via logcats and filter "bit" to confirm your library is supported or not

+## Optional
+- You can run Terminal Emulator:

+  su

+  `setprop hires.32 1`

+  to enable 32 bit instead of 24 bit and reflash the module.
+Don't do this if you facing speaker issue or logcats shows resetting back to 24 bit.

 ## Troubleshootings
 - Use Audio Modification Library module if you using other modules which also patching audio policy files like Moto Waves, Audio Compatibilty Patch, Dolby Atmos Oneplus 8 Visible, DTS, and Sound Enhancement.
 - If logcat shows still running in PCM 16 bit, mean your audio primary library is not supported.
-- Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop and send copied and zipped /data/system/dropbox/ files.
+- Delete /data/adb/modules/HiResAudio folder via recovery if you facing bootloop.

 ## Bug Report
 - Run at Terminal Emulator: